FILING YOUR INSURANCE CLAIM

 Look for exclusions—some policies don’t cover cosmetic damage.

-3. Contact Your Insurance Company Immediately
+3. Contact Your Insurance Company

 Most policies require claims to be filed within a time frame